kevinross/remote-gsh/README.md

 - I want to call specific method of a bean without add any fxxking jsps
 - I want to mock some behavior conveniently
 - I want to modify specific property of a bean and see what happens without editing the code and restarting the application
-- I want to hot replace some class

 ## Features